larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

 8. After a few minutes, head to `https://<github_username>.github.io` and view the new website.

 With the steps above, we have created the base dev blog website.
-For the rest of this section, we look into personalisation.
+For the rest of this section, we investigate personalisation.
 In short, we
 [set up a custom domain](#custom-domain) and
 [modify the page's *css* and *favicon*](#page-customisation).